Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 Medicaid Alternative Care (MAC) and Tailored Supports for Older Adults (TSOA)

-MAC and TSOA are programs funded under the Medicaid Transformation Project Demonstration and provide services to support unpaid caregivers and individuals in Washington State.
+MAC and TSOA are Medicaid-funded programs.
+They support unpaid caregivers and older adults in Washington State.

 These programs offer a small benefit for in-home services based on care needs and preferences.

-The MAC and TSOA programs provide no-cost services to unpaid family caregivers taking care of someone 55 years or older living with dementia, memory loss, or chronic health conditions.
+MAC and TSOA can provide no-cost services to unpaid family caregivers taking care of someone 55 years or older living with dementia, memory loss, or chronic health conditions.

 If you are 55 years or older and do not have an unpaid caregiver, TSOA can also provide services at no cost.